epicmaxco/epic-spinners/README.md

 ## What's it all about?

-We've collected and crafted a rich collection of spinners animated with css that are both available as html/css code snippets and as easily customizable vue.js components
+We've collected and crafted a rich collection of spinners animated with css which are available both as html/css code snippets and easily customizable vue.js components

 ## Demo & Documentation
-Vistit our [gallery](http://vuestic.epicmax.co) to see vue.js usages examples and html/css source code
+Visit our [gallery](http://vuestic.epicmax.co) to see vue.js usage examples and html/css source code

 ## Installation
 ```